 About Me

-I received my undergraduate B.Tech (with Honors) degree in Computer Science and a Minor degree in Statistics from IIT Bombay in 2021.
-I had a great time working with Prof. Preethi Jyothi and Prof. Sunita Sarawagi at IIT Bombay.
-I have interned at FAIR (Meta AI) in Summer 2022, Adobe Research India in Summer 2020 and ICTEAM, INMA, UCLouvain, Belgium in Summer 2019.
+I received my B.Tech (with Honors) degree in Computer Science and a Minor degree in Statistics from IIT Bombay in 2021, where I had a wonderful time working with Prof. Preethi Jyothi and Prof. Sunita Sarawagi.

 In my spare time, I enjoy reading, quizzing, solving wordgames, and watching the latest movies and TV shows.